University Handbook, Section J:

 Printing Services (Off-campus location and office in the Union)

 The Public Information Office, Planning and Resource Development Section,

 J42 Use of the appropriate news office is encouraged for the release of news to the public.
-Faculty members are urged to consult media relations for assistance on matters related to the dissemination of information through the use of mass media.
+Faculty members are urged to consult News and Communication Services for assistance on matters related to the dissemination of information through the use of mass media.
 Many university projects have important news value, which can be realized through stories prepared for and appearing in the print media or through radio and television programs.
 The university radio station, KKSU, provides an outlet for the immediate release of information, as well as a means of bringing educational or cultural programs to the attention of the public.

-J43 Division of Communications and Marketing is the official outlet for stories related to policy and administration, as well as the principal outlet for general news items and features on university activities.
+J43 Division of News and Communications is the official outlet for stories related to policy and administration, as well as the principal outlet for general news items and features on university activities.
 Faculty members may not release items upon which official approval by the Kansas Board of Regents is still pending.
-News releases of faculty senate actions are made through its officers after consultation with the president of the senate and the president of the university.
+News releases of Faculty Senate actions are made through its officers after consultation with the president of the senate and the president of the university.

-J44 InView, an all-university newspaper, is published by news services biweekly during the regular school year.
-This newspaper reports the activities of the university of special interest to the faculty, unclassified professionals, and all other staff.
+J44 K-Statement, an all-university newsletter, is published by Division of News and Communications biweekly during the regular school year.
+This newsletter reports the activities of the university of special interest to the faculty, unclassified professionals, and all other staff.

-J45 The Sports Information Office is responsible for releasing to the public, through the press and other communication media, news on K-State sports events and related activities, and coordinates the media coverage at K-State's home sports events.
+J45 The Sports Information Office is responsible for releasing to the public, through the press and other communication media, news on Kansas State University sports events and related activities, and coordinates the media coverage at Kansas State University's home sports events.